davidcornett/shell_program/README.txt

-Smallsh by David Cornett (CS344 Assignment #3)
 This program runs an interactive shell for the user.

 1) Compile program using the following to create an executable 'smallsh': gcc --std=gnu99 -o smallsh main.c